 This technique is a variation of the normal day/night backlit print.
-By rearranging the layering of select elements in the file, this method can be used to enhance the original image for more impact.
+By rearranging the layering of select elements in the file, this method can be used to enhance and accentuate the original image for more impact.
 White ink is incorporated into two layers of the print, acting as the diffuser.

-Understanding the printer's technology is key.
-Each layer can contain CMYK ink and white ink data.
+This is an application in which understanding the printer's technology is key.
+EACH layer can contain CMYK ink AND white ink data.
+Customer needs dictate how the files are constructed.

-In the below example, we wanted a blockout black background and intense colour in the the model's lips, nails, and eyeshadow.
+In the below example, the customer wanted a blockout black background and intense color in the the model's lips, nails and eyeshadow.

-The middle layer adds a second layer of colour and black.
+The middle layer adds a second layer of color and black.
 White ink fills in the white areas, to prevent oversaturation of the model's skintone.
-The hidden back layer completes the day/night print by adding white ink behind her lips, nails, and eyeshadow and a third layer of black.
+The hidden back layer completes the day/night print by adding white ink behind her lips, nails and eyeshadow and a third layer of black.